280jayden/MatchMission/README.md

 * `questions.py` - Contains the survey logic and question data structure.
 * `scoring.py` - Handles the prompt engineering and JSON generation via the Google GenAI SDK.
 * `fetch_orgs.py` - Manages API requests to Every.org and formats the results using Pandas.
-* `matching.py` - The proprietary algorithm that scores nonprofits against the AI-generated donor profile.

 ## 🗺️ Roadmap / Next Steps